cessen/passphrase_experiments/README.md

 stow pond tool, chug rave juice
 ```

 Now it reads like a (strange) task list.
-We've lost 9 bits of secure entropy this way, but we've also made it *far* more memorable.
+We've lost 10 bits of secure entropy this way, but we've also made it *far* more memorable.
 And being able to rearrange the words makes it (hopefully) more practical to use even longer pass phrases.

 The other thing you can do with this word list is change the form of the words.
 Let's take a look at another example:

 ```
-./passphrase.py word_list.txt 7
+$ ./passphrase -l 7
 dash copy jam smug yield grid revel

-Word list size: 2499
-Estimated entropy: 79 bits
-Estimated entropy with rearrangement: 66 bits
+Entropy in this order:  81 bits
+Entropy rearranged:     69 bits
 ```

 We can turn it into this: